 Since launching several years ago, Epic has slowly enhanced its platform in the effort to become a viable alternative to main competitor Steam.
 These initiatives include:

 - More generous revenue split for creators who sell their games and products (12% of revenue paid to Epic, versus a baseline of 30% paid to Steam)

 - Exclusivity deals whereby Epic has paid to secure a number of timed-exclusives

 In essence, the rewards program is an additional business initiative that offers a small percentage of the cost back as credit.
 This is unlikely to be a major pull factor for incentivising customers across platforms, but it does serve to complement overall efforts to improve the value proposition, recognise current customers and introduces a new mechanism for building sunk costs.
 By evolving the program in a number of ways, the program could become a more valuable and attractive incentive to change behaviour.

 This raises an important point that many brands often overlook – a loyalty program will not solve a product problem.
 Loyalty programs can be a valuable tool for businesses, but they should not be seen as a substitute for a strong product.
-While Epic Rewards can be a valuable incentive to use the Epic Games Store, it cannot solve for the fact that the platform has less games, narrower usability and fewer features compared to its long-established competition.
+While Epic Rewards may offer a valuable incentive for users to preference the Epic Games Store, it cannot solve for the fact that the platform has less games, narrower usability and fewer features compared to its long-established competition.

-There is no doubt Epic has made a significant impact on the industry, but only time will tell whether the Epic Rewards program and wider acquisition strategy will be successful.
+There is no doubt Epic has made a significant impact on the industry, but only time will tell whether the Epic Rewards program and wider acquisition strategy will truly shift behaviour.